espy/ubersicht/README.md

 # Ubersicht

 Ubersicht is a lightweight, frontend only dashboard for all the public repos of any github organisation.
+Change the hash in the url to your github user or organisation name to use it for yourself.

-It runs as a gh-page, so you can just fork this repo, change the `githubOrganisation`-variable in `main.js` and you've got your own public github dashboard.
+It runs as a gh-page, so you can just fork this repo, change the `githubOrganisation`-variable in `main.js` and you've got your own public github dashboard you can style and mod at your whim.

+Ubersicht filters milestones by name, not by id, which means that if you use consistent milestone names across repos, you can have quasi-cross-repo milestones.
+How cool is that?

-It requires no API key and no data storage.
+It requires no API key and no data storage and only uses a single API request to fetch data.

 Yeah.